pongrut/RoboND-Robot-Map-My-World/README.md

 ![Screen Shot1](images/gazibo_sim_small.png)

 * Launch RTAB-Map package
- When you are done mapping, be sure to copy or move your database before moving on to map a new environment.
+OptionWhen you are done mapping, be sure to copy or move your database before moving on to map a new environment.
 Remember, relaunching the mapping node deletes any database in place on launch start up!
 ```
 cd /home/workspace/catkin_ws/
 source devel/setup.bash